 Bumbu spice paste:

-4 small red Asian shallots, peeled 4 garlic cloves, peeled 3 large red chillies, half seeded 2 cm (¾ inch) ginger, peeled 3 cm (1¼ inches) turmeric, peeled, or 1 teaspoon ground turmeric 6 candlenuts or 10 blanched almonds
+4 small red Asian shallots, peeled 4 garlic cloves, peeled 3 large red chillies, half seeded 2 cm (¾ inch) ginger, peeled 3 cm (1¼ inches) of turmeric, peeled, or 1 teaspoon of ground turmeric 6 candlenuts or 10 blanched almonds

 Start by making the bumbu spice paste.
-Roughly chop the fresh ingredients and grind to a paste in a food processor, adding a little water if needed to help it come together.
+Roughly chop the fresh ingredients and grind them to a paste in a food processor, adding a little water if needed to help it come together.

 Cut the potatoes into 4–5 cm (1½–2 inch) chunks.

 Heat the oil in a pan that will be large enough to hold the potatoes later.
 Scrape in the bumbu and fry until fragrant and the rawness has gone.
 Add the lime leaves and wilt in the heat of the spices.
 Add the potatoes, coconut milk and salt and top up with just enough water to cover the potatoes.
 Bring to a slow boil and cook uncovered until the potatoes are tender and the sauce has reduced to a good consistency, about 20–30 minutes.

 Leave to cool a little then stir through the lemon basil and mint.
 Taste for seasoning and brighten the flavours with a zap of lime juice.
 Menu ideas: This makes a great accompaniment to roast chicken or steamed fish.